Symptoms

 Errors related to "mysql_connect" typically indicate that the script is outdated.
 Here's an example of the error:

-1. (Recommended) The website developer should review all of the PHP files and update the website code, "mysql_connect" should be replaced with "mysqli_connect." to be compatible with a supported PHP version as explained on the following PHP documentation page:
+It is recommended that the website developer review all of the PHP files and update the website code, "mysql_connect" should be replaced with "mysqli_connect." to be compatible with a supported PHP version:

 The following article explains how to change PHP version for a domain: